$\ell^2$ Betti numbers and coherence of random groups: Preliminaries

 By \cite[Theorem 5.4]{Kielak19}, there is a finite-index subgroup $G'$ of $G$ which admits a map $G'\twoheadrightarrow \Z$ with kernel of type FP${}_2$.
 We may now apply a theorem of Gersten \cite{Gersten96} to see that the kernel is hyperbolic and hence finitely presented.
+Finally, we may deduce that the kernel is free by \cite{Bieri76}.
+A virtually free-by-cyclic group is coherent by \cite{FH99}.

+Now suppose that we have an epimorphism $\phi \colon G \to \Z$ with $K = \ker \phi$ finitely generated.
+We then have $b^{(2)}_1(G)=0$ by a result of L\"uck~\cite[Theorem 1.39]{Lueck2002}, and therefore $b^{(2)}_2(G)=0$ as well, as above.
+We conclude that $G$ is coherent from (1), and so the group $K$ is finitely presented.
+Now we argue precisely as above, and conclude that $K$ is free. \end{proof}

-Finally, we may deduce that the fibre is free by \cite{Bieri76}.
-A virtually free-by-cyclic group is coherent by \cite{FH99}. \end{proof} We end this section by noting that for random groups with 2 generators, the (in)coherence of a group is known with high probability. \begin{clly} With high probability, a 2-generator 1-relator group $G$ is virtually free-by-cyclic. \end{clly} \begin{proof} By Theorem \ref{thm_C1/6consequences}, the presentation is $C'(1/6)$ with high probability.
-The $\ell^2$ Betti numbers of a torsion-free 2-generator 1-relator group all vanish by \cite{DL07}, and we may now apply the theorem. \end{proof} \begin{prop} Let $G$ be a random group with two generators and $m\geqslant 2$ relators.
+We end this section by noting that for random groups with 2 generators, the (in)coherence of a group is known with high probability. \begin{clly} With high probability, a random 2-generator 1-relator group $G$ is virtually free-by-cyclic. \end{clly} \begin{proof} By Theorem \ref{thm_C1/6consequences}, the presentation is $C''(1/6)$ with high probability.
+The $\ell^2$-Betti numbers of a torsion-free 2-generator 1-relator group all vanish by \cite{DL07}, and we may now apply the theorem. \end{proof} \begin{rmk} It is worth comparing this with the earlier result of Dunfield and Thurston \cite{DT06}: a random 2-generator 1-relator group is {\em fibred} with asymptotic probability strictly between 0 and 1 \cite[Theorem 6.1]{DT06}, but is {\em virtually} fibred with high probability. \end{rmk} \begin{prop} Let $G$ be a random group with two generators and $m\geqslant 2$ relators.
 Then with high probability $b^{(2)}_1(G)=0$ and $G$ is incoherent. \end{prop} \begin{proof} With high probability the presentation complex is aspherical and $G$ is infinite, virtually RFRS, and satisfies the Atiyah conjecture.
 Consider the chain complex

-which computes the $\ell^2$ Betti numbers.
+which computes the $\ell^2$-Betti numbers.
 Since $G$ is infinite we have $b^{(2)}_0(G)=0$, so ${\cal D}(G)\otimes B$ is surjective and hence $\ker ({\cal D}\otimes B)$ has ${\cal D}(G)$-dimension 1.
 But since the presentation complex was aspherical, $A$ is injective and hence ${\cal D}(G)\otimes A$ is not the zero map, and its image has dimension at least 1---and must therefore equal $\ker ({\cal D}(G)\otimes B)$.
 It follows that $b^{(2)}_1(G)=0$.